guidohts/general-documentation/setup-java-dev-environment.md

 Create a new folder to contain the project.
   - Go to your workplace folder, e.g. `/Users/school/src` or `c:\users\school\src`.
-  - Create folders for the new project, e.g. `mkdir -p HelloWorld/src/de/hts/helloworld` on Mac.
-If you work on Windows you need to create each folder one after another.
-Also create a folder `HelloWorld/bin`.
+  - Create folders for the new project, e.g. `mkdir HelloWorld HelloWorld/bin HelloWorld/src`.
   - Create a text file `App.java` in this folder and add your content:

 ```
-package de.hts.helloworld;

 public class App {

 	public static void main(String[] args) {